SunboTax/CBSR/README.md

 ```

 #### 2. Scalability Test
-To evaluate scalability, run the following script with the graph edit-enwiki([download here](https://bhpan.buaa.edu.cn/link/AA1FEBDB96E4DA451C91FC44213D5BBB9B)), including`[20% 40% 60% 80% 100%]`edges of the original graph size.
+To evaluate scalability, run the following script with the graph edit-enwiki([download here](https://drive.google.com/file/d/1UtDSbiKA_9vMr4Wc94yECV-YqLskdW2M/view?usp=sharing)).
+We construct five subgraphs containing [20%, 40%, 60%, 80%, 100%] of the original graph’s edges.
+These subgraphs are created by exporting the first [20%, 40%, 60%, 80%] lines from the original graph file.
 Before running, ensure the dataset and query files are placed in the `dataset/bigraph` and `dataset/query` directories, respectively.

 ```bash
 bash script/run_scalability.sh